PhuongHuynh9987/Shopaholic-Ecommerce/README.md

 #### 1. Download and Install
   - Eclipse IDE
   - Tomcat Server
+  - MySQL
+  - MySQL workbench (or any other tools to work with SQL databases)

 #### 2. Project uses (can be found in lib file)
   - Mysql-connector-java
   - javax servlet-api